X-Ray Fish Care & Keeping: Size, Diet, and Tank Setup

 Tank mates

-Here are some compatible tank mates for X-ray tetras:
+Here are some compatible tank mates:

 1. Other Small Tetras: Since X-ray tetras are tetras themselves, they generally get along well with other small tetra species.
 Examples include Neon Tetras, Cardinal Tetras, Rummy Nose Tetras, and Glowlight Tetras.
 These species are of similar size and share similar water requirements.